 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

-Clinton’s tank battalion was sent to an area south of Manila.
+C Company of the battalion was sent to an area south of Manila.
 There, they engaged Japanese forces after they had landed in southern Luzon.
 The tankers fell back toward Bataan entering the peninsula on January 6, 1941.
-During the withdraw, on December 24, 1941, he was promoted to captain.
+During the withdrawal, on December 24, 1941, he was promoted to captain.
 He was also made the battalion’s supply officer.

 On January 7, 1942, the Battle of Bataan started.
-During this battle, Clinton came down with dengue fever on February 3, 1942, and was treated at Hospital #2 by Capt.
+During this battle, Clinton came down with dengue fever on February 3, 1942, and was treated at Hospital #2 by Lt.
 Harry Hickman of the 194th.
 After he recovered, he returned to active duty.
-The Filipino and American forces fought the Japanese to a standstill.
+During this time the Filipino and American forces fought the Japanese to a standstill.